folkehelseinstituttet/Fhi.Frontend.Demo/projects/fhi-angular-components/src/lib/fhi-page-templates/README.md

 ### Header and footer

-Should the header and footer be global elements in app.component, and the page templates sets up the content between.
+Should the header and footer be global elements in app.component, and the page templates set up content in router-outlet?

-AND/OR
+**AND/OR**

-Should the header and footer be part of the template
+Should the header and footer be part of the template in router-outlet?

 ## List of templates